Vacation Packages in Italy

-Southern Hospitality: Wine & Culinary Trails of ApuliaAs one of the most celebrated but often overlooked wine regions of Italy, Apulia offers visitors a true taste of Italy.
+Southern Hospitality: Wine & Culinary Trails of PugliaAs one of the most celebrated but often overlooked wine regions of Italy, Puglia offers visitors a true taste of Italy.
 The best wines of the region will be your guide on this eight-day trip to a mysterious and enchanting corner of Italy and of the Mediterranean.
-Apulia's most representative wines are reds and roses, however, the region also produces some interesting white wines from local grapes.
+Puglia's most representative wines are red and rose' wines, however, the region also produces some interesting whites from local grapes.
 Distinctive tastes are achieved through time-honored methods of winemaking using Moscato of Trani, Verdeca, Malvasia of Salento, Primitivo, Salice Salentino and Negroamaro grapes.
-These grapes can be seen growing everywhere throughout the region.During the tour you will stop at different vineyards and will have the chance to sample the flavors that have made this region famous and you will also discover Apulia from its historical, artistic and architectural point of view.
-Each producer offers different local varietals accompanied by a selection of carefully chosen appetizers made by Apulian artisans from only the freshest ingredients.
-At a caseificio you can watch expert cheese makers create what is truly one of the world's most delicious foods, while at a bakery you'll taste some of the best breads of Southern Italy!
+These grapes can be seen growing everywhere throughout the region.During the tour you will stop at different vineyards and will have the chance to sample the flavors that have made this region famous and you will also discover Puglia from its historical, artistic and architectural point of view.
+Each producer offers different local varietals accompanied by a selection of carefully chosen appetizers made by Puglian artisans from only the freshest ingredients.
+At a caseificio in Altamura you can watch expert cheese makers create what is truly one of the world's most delicious foods, while at a bakery you'll taste some of the best breads of Southern Italy!

 Sicily and 1 other city.

 Fresh and Sicilian: The Healthy, Tasty Roots of Si...